dgraph-io/dgraph/wiki/content/enterprise/acl/index.md

 Group : dev
 Group : sre
 ```

 7. check information about a group
 ```bash
 dgraph acl info -d localhost:9180 -g dev
 ```
-and the output should include the users in the group, as well as the permissions that the group has access to, e.g.
+and the output should include the users in the group, as well as the permissions the group's ACL rules, e.g.
 ```bash
 Current password for groot:
 Running transaction with dgraph endpoint: localhost:9180 Login successful.
 Group: dev